AniruddhaAchar/DungeonMaster/readme.md

 ## Features

-Ability for the location to what are the possible ways in which it's state can be changed.
+Ability for the location to show what are the possible ways in which it's state can be changed.
 There is an overarching "Action" interface that will define the strategy that a specific component can take.

 Change in dynamic states in the game occurs through events.
 Events are published to an event bus and the subscribers to these events listen to specific events and take actions.